williamzhu-uchicago/williamzhu-uchicago.github.io/_posts/2023-2-1-Muller_2016_Chapter_2_1.md

+---
+layout: post
-### Andreas Muller & Sarah Guido - Introduction to Machine Learning with Python
+title: Andreas Muller & Sarah Guido - Introduction to Machine Learning with Python - Chapter 2.1
+---

-# Chapter 2.1 Supervised Learning with k-NN Algorithm
+# Supervised Learning with k-NN Algorithm

 **Supervised Learning** is used when we want to predict a certain outcome from a given input, and we already have examples of input-output pairs.
 The goal here is to make accurate predictions for new data as inputs.

 There are two types of supervised ML problems: